arianitbp/slate/source/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
+ID | auto-increment | ID of a contact generated automatically.
-contacts | false | If set to true, the result will also include contacts. available | true | If set to false, the result will include contacts that have already been adopted.
+Name | true | If set to false, the result will include contacts that have already been adopted.
+LastName | false | If set to true, the result will also include contacts.
+Address | false | If set to true, the result will also include contacts.
+PhoneNumber1 | false | If set to true, the result will also include contacts.
+Email | false | If set to true, the result will also include contacts.
+PhoneNumber2 | false | If set to true, the result will also include contacts.
+PhoneNumber3 | false | If set to true, the result will also include contacts.
+PhoneNumber4 | false | If set to true, the result will also include contacts.
+PhoneNumber5 | false | If set to true, the result will also include contacts.

 ## Put a Contact